cameraui/sdk/go/docs/api/plugin.md

 ## type ObjectDetectionSettings

-ObjectDetectionSettings is object detection configuration.
+ObjectDetectionSettings is the object detection settings.

 	type ObjectDetectionSettings struct {
 	    // Confidence is the minimum confidence threshold (0.3 - 1.0).